aavegotchi/aavegotchi-wiki/posts/en/bridge.md

 ### AscendEX

 AscendEX (formerly BitMax) is a cryptocurrency platform that allows withdrawals to Polygon Network.
-Check out the (now outdated) infographic below for more details.
+Check out the infographic below for more details.

 <img class = "bodyImage" src = "/bridge/Using_AscendEX_and_play_Aavegotchi.jpg" alt = "Using AscendEX to play Aavegotchi">